Meg Scaling/OTRL

 PHYSICAL THERAPISTS

 Shelly is the founding member of the Galaxy Physical Therapy Department and has been transforming lives with the Galaxy team since we opened our clinic doors in 2017.
-Her passion, skill, and love for helping people helped Galaxy to become the company that it is today!
-Shelly has a Bachelor of Science in Movement Science, a Bachelor of Exercise Science, and a Masters in Physical Therapy from the University of Michigan and she continuously tries to learn the newest therapy techniques so that she can offer cutting-edge treatments for all of her clients.
-It is important to Shelly to listen to each person’s goals and needs to figure out the best way to help them to achieve their goals.
-She specializes in vestibular rehabilitation including cervicogenic dizziness, concussion rehabilitation, fall prevention specialist, stroke rehab, and is a PoNS trainer for clients with MS that have gait difficulties.
+Her passion, skill, and love for helping people helped Galaxy become the company it is today!
+Shelly holds a Bachelor of Science in Movement Science, a Bachelor of Exercise Science, and a Master’s in Physical Therapy from the University of Michigan.

-When Shelly isn’t working, you will find her spending time with her family, pets, and friends, exercising, and volunteering for her kids’ events!
+When Shelly isn’t working, you’ll find her spending time with her family, pets, and friends, exercising, and volunteering for her kids’ events!

 Amanda Kelch, PT, DPT, MHS, NCS